Ali-Sadr Cave: Early occupation

-Excavations and archeological studies of the cave have led to the discovery of ancient artworks, jugs and pitchers dating back to 12,000 years ago.
+Excavations and archaeological studies of the cave have led to the discovery of ancient artworks, jugs and pitchers dating back to 12,000 years ago.
 Animals, hunting scenes and bows and arrows are depicted on the walls and passages of the exit section.
 These images suggest mesolithic man used the cave as their abode.
-The cave was known during the reign of Darius I (521-485 BC) which can be verified by an old inscription at the entrance of the tunnel.
+The cave was known during the reign of Darius I (521-485BC) which can be verified by an old inscription at the entrance of the tunnel.
 However, the knowledge of the existence of the cave was lost and it was only rediscovered in 1963 by Iranian mountaineers.